jaschhabra/s3utils/README.md

       s3cmd list bucket:prefix                # list the keys of a bucket s3cmd listbuckets                       # lists all of the buckets in your account s3cmd put bucket:key file               # puts a file for the key in the bucket

+Please Feel free to leave any issue you find